 When you dog is constipated, it may be several days before he’s able to produce a stool, or the stools he does produce may be very solid and lack any moisture.

 Be as descriptive as you can when you take your dog in – your veterinarian has most likely heard and seen it all, so don’t hold back.
-It can help the doctor know what their next steps should be.
+It can help the doctor know what their next steps should be to treat constipation.

 Symptoms of Dog Constipation